Alessandragon/Mparloc/README.md

 [DOI](https://doi.org/10.1002/essoar.10503363.1)

 ## Introduction
-We implemant a Bayesian method for the earthquake location which combines the information derived from the differential P-wave and S-wave arrival times, amplitude ratios and back-azimuths measured at a minimum of two stations.
+I implemant a Bayesian method for the earthquake location which combines the information derived from the differential P-wave and S-wave arrival times, amplitude ratios and back-azimuths measured at a minimum of two stations.
 A complete posterior pdf of location is provided as a probability map on the